goffinet/packer-kvm/README.md

 * Libvirt native tools
 * Terraform as IaC tool with a third party Libvirtd Provider plugin

+The built images are intended to be published on a S3 bucket.

 ## Pre-requisites

 The run this project with success, you need a virtualization server and some softwares installed :

-* Libvirt/KVM and Packer
-* aws s3 cli
+* Libvirt/KVM, Packer and aws s3 cli
 * Docker (to run the build inside a container)

-Use `./setup.sh` for a quick setup.
+Use `./setup.sh` for a quick setup of Libvirt/KVM, Packer and `aws s3 cli` but please read before the following manual instructions.

+For Docker usage, install it and put your aws S3 credits in your `~/.profile`.

+Anyway, you can remove the post-processor in your image JSON template to avoid S3 upload attemps.

 ### AWS S3